knosmos/brownian/posts/theft-of-the-clues/index.md

 .. type: text
 -->

 The sky outside was the color of an inkspill, dotted by splotches of ominous, grey clouds.
-The white noise of a tremendous downpour roared outside, and waves of thunder crashed over the aerial landscape good.
+The white noise of a tremendous downpour roared outside, and waves of thunder crashed over the aerial landscape.
 Looking down at my ill-gotten gains as a stroke of lightning illuminated the sky, I could not resist a small, sly grin.

 <!-- TEASER_END -->